evmos/evmos/docs/api/proto-docs.md

-<a name="evmos.fees.v1.MsgRegisterFeeContractResponse"></a>
+<a name="evmos.fees.v1.MsgRegisterDevFeeInfoResponse"></a>

-### MsgRegisterFeeContractResponse
+### MsgRegisterDevFeeInfoResponse
-MsgRegisterFeeContractResponse defines the MsgRegisterFeeContract response type
+MsgRegisterDevFeeInfoResponse defines the MsgRegisterDevFeeInfo response type